Joseph-Sailor-Usher/Room_Sync/README.md

 Room-based matchmaking &amp; node sync with priority and ownership for Godot.

 ## Vision
-Enable developers to add matchmaking and node sync to their Godot projects with minimal setup.
-For applications spanning titles like [_Among Us_](https://www.innersloth.com/games/among-us/) to titles similar to [_The Finals_](https://www.reachthefinals.com/).
+Enable developers to add matchmaking and node synchronization to Godot projects spanning titles like [_Among Us_](https://www.innersloth.com/games/among-us/) to titles similar to [_The Finals_](https://www.reachthefinals.com/) with minimal setup.

 ## Values
 Affordability, Fairness, Performance, Low-Complexity.